luguslabs/habs/doc/keys-initialisation.md

 The minimal nodes of an archipel is 3.
 You need to generate keys for this 3 nodes.

 You can generate those keys [step-by-step](#step-by-step-keys-creation) to understand all steps and repeat 3 times for the 3 nodes.
-There is also a [full steps commandline](full-steps-keys-creation) to generate quickly keys when you master it like ninja.
+There is also a [full steps commandLine](#full-steps-keys-creation) to generate quickly keys when you master it like ninja.

-### step by step keys creation
+### Step by step keys creation
 ```bash
 subkey -n substrate generate > archipel-node1-sr25519.keys
 ```